-At UC undergraduate degrees in Engineering, Fine Arts, Forestry, Law, and Speech and Language Pathology can be awarded with honours, while other honours degrees are postgraduate qualifications after completing a bachelor’s degree.
+At UC undergraduate degrees in Engineering, Fine Arts, Forestry, Law, Social Work, and Speech and Language Pathology can be awarded with honours, while other honours degrees are postgraduate qualifications after completing a bachelor’s degree.

 The Intermediate Year is the first-year programme of study for some professional degrees eg, the Bachelor of Engineering with Honours, or the Bachelor of Speech and Language Pathology with Honours.
 You must first pass the Intermediate Year to the required standard before being able to enrol in the second year (First Professional Year) of the degree.